Easy Homemade Cranberry Pistachio Bread from Scratch

 The cake-mix version of this recipe was popular because it was so effortless.

-Well, I’m here to tell you that making pistachio bread from scratch is just as simple.
+But I’m happy to report that making pistachio bread from scratch is just as simple.

 As a bonus, you probably have most of these ingredients in your pantry.